-Diakonie Bildung spans ten nurseries (around 500 preschool children) and a dozen educational facilities ranging from primary school up to grammar school level with around 3,000 pupils in all.
-The division has approximately 400 members of staff.
+Diakonie Bildung spans nurseries and a dozen educational facilities ranging from primary school up to grammar school level with around 2.500 pupils in all.
+The division has approximately 500 members of staff.

 Diakonie Flüchtlingsdienst provides advisory and care services for asylum seekers, refugees and Austrians.
-The duties are shared among more than 300 full-time staff and approx. 300 volunteers at around 30 sites.
+The duties are shared among more than 550 full-time staff and approx. 650 volunteers at more than 30 sites.

 Several hundred employees in the headquarters in Vienna and at the dozens of Bildung and Flüchtlingsdienstarbeit sites work with Windows PCs.
 Behind the scenes there is a server structure largely based on Open Source.
 However, over the course of time, this was proving to be inadequate and did not offer any support for Samba 4.
 Every user and all the devices required manual management.
 There was no central identity management system at all.

 The required solution was a Windows domain with a central identity management system and simplified administration of all the devices.
 Microsoft Active Directory was briefly considered but then rejected as a solution.
 Preference was given to an Open Source solution with a community in the German-speaking world and an Austrian service partner.
 It had to allow a Windows domain, permit central user administration for all services, be easier to maintain and include regular updates.